|

 entered into your key ring (see separate section further down this page).

-The batch file gpg_enc will encrypt a specified file
+The batch file gpg_enc will encrypt a specified file using

-but with the .asc extension (is in ASCII format).
+the .asc extension (is in ASCII format).

 gpg_enc